 Multi-Institutional IPE Partnerships

-Strong multi-institutional partnerships have been developed between the University of North Texas Health science Center, Texas Christian University, Texas Woman’s University, and Texas Wesleyan University.
+Strong multi-institutional partnerships have been developed between the University of North Texas Health Science Center, Tarrant County College, Texas Christian University, Texas Woman’s University, and the University of Texas at Arlington.
 A model, similar to the UNTHSC IPE coordinator role, is utilized with the partnering institutions with representation on the IPE Curriculum Committee.
 Through this collaboration, dedicated IPE time has been accomplished across the UNTHSC colleges/schools and with our IPE university partners.
-The multi-university partnership allows health professions students in medicine, pharmacy, PT, PA, public health, nursing, dietetics, social work, counseling, athletic training, biomedical research, speech language pathology, and social work to come together in Interprofessional teams to learn about and practice collaboration skills.
+The multi-university partnership allows health professions students in biomedical research, medicine (allopathic and osteopathic), pharmacy, physical therapy, physician assistant, public health, athletic training, diagnostic medical sonography, dietetics, medical assistant, physical therapist assistant, radiologic technology, respiratory care, social work, and speech-language pathology to come together in Interprofessional teams to learn about and practice collaboration skills.

 Community and Clinical Partners

 A strong sense of community exists within Fort Worth and the North Texas.
 The UNT Health Science Center is working collaboratively with community and clinical partners to create solutions for a healthier community.